TheBrightSparkDev/MakeWebWork/README.md

 - I was concerned about performance issues as I am using the scroll event alot on the homepage so I looked up how to throttle events this is where I found some code on javascript tutorials site that did exactly what I was looking to do.
 I user this multiple times throughout my code.

-## Media

-- input needed

 # More coming soon!

 ## Follow me on github to stay upto date and message me for project ideas/pitches always ready to work with someone.

-# To do <a name="Todolist"></a>
- only started noting things when I noticed I started forgetting things
-## Completed

-## Not done yet

-# Notes for assessor <a name="notes-for-assessor"></a>

-Sorry my readme is so long.

-Assessor only: Please email me for log in details for admin account if required or follow instructions to clone and deploy to heroku and set the ADMIN_REAL key to an account of your choosing to see the admin page. thebrightspark1@gmail.com
-I will ask for proof you're an assessor. makewebwork readme.md
-Displaying makewebwork readme.md.